heartnotes/heartnotes/CONTRIBUTING.md

-# Contribute to ois-incidents-map
+# Contribute to heartnote

 This guide guidelines for those wishing to contribute.

 ## Contributor license agreement

-By submitting code as an individual or as an entity you agree that your code is licensed the same as the project (MIT).
+By submitting code as an individual or as an entity you agree that your code is licensed the same as the project (GPL3).

 ## Issues and pull requests